Ohio Tax Guide: What You’ll Pay in 2023

 • Exemptions: Groceries (except soda), newspapers, medications, home medical equipment and many additional items and services are not taxed.
 View the full list of taxed and tax-exempt items and services.

 • Alcohol: Ohio levies an excise tax on alcohol in addition to sales tax.
-In 2022, beer was taxed at 18 cents per gallon and wine at 32 cents per gallon.
+Beer is taxed at 18 cents per gallon and wine at 32 cents per gallon.
 Hard liquor (over 21 percent alcohol by volume) is taxed at $3.38 per gallon, according to the Ohio Department of Taxation.
 Alcohol taxes are paid by the vendor, but some or all may be included in the retail price.

 • Lottery winnings: Buckeye State residents’ lottery winnings must be included in Ohio gross income.
 Ohio Lottery Commission winnings by nonresidents are also taxed by the state.
-The state automatically withholds state and federal taxes on prizes over $599.
+The state automatically withholds state and federal taxes on prizes more than $599.

 No. Ohio phased out its estate tax in 2013 and does not have an inheritance tax.